asimonov/FCND-Motion-Planning/WRITEUP.md

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)

-At first I have modified A* by implementing extra Actions to move north-east, north-west, south-west, south-east with cost of `sqrt(2)`.
+At first I have modified `A* on the grid` implementation provided in lectures by implementing extra `Actions` to move north-east, north-west, south-west, south-east with cost of `sqrt(2)`.
 Using collinearity check the path is down from 451 waypoints to just 22.
 Here is what the pruned path looked: